hxlnt/go-recutils/README.md

 # go-recutils
-Go wrapper for interacting with [recutils](https://www.gnu.org/software/recutils/manual/recutils.html) with some niceties for the modern world like providing structured return values.
+Go wrapper for interacting with [recutils](https://www.gnu.org/software/recutils/manual/recutils.html) with some niceties for the modern world like providing structured return values and errors.

 ## Usage